Suzuki Splash Common Problems and Solutions

 Problem:

-Can you smell an oily odour inside the cabin?
-When you open the bonnet do you smell this same smell at the rear of the engine?
+Can you notice an oily odour inside the cabin?
+When you open the bonnet, do you notice the same smell at the rear of the engine?
 If so, this is caused by a split oil breather pipe.

 Solution:

-You will need to replace the oil breather pipe to stop the smell.
+You will need to replace the oil breather pipe to eliminate the smell.

 Difficulty level